-Typical Settings/ Contexts Blythe Academy School-Wide Rules/Expectations 1.
-Respect Yourself 2.
+Typical Settings/ Blythe Aca ademy School-Wide Rules/Expectations Contexts Respect Yourself 2.
 Respect Others 3.
-Respect Our School Cafeteria Clean your hands Keep your hands to your self Eat your own food Stay in your seat First 10 minutes of lunch are for eating Talk to the person beside you using inside voice Speak politely to cafeteria staff Walk/Stand silently in line Clean up after yourself (area, throw away trash, spills) Pick up anything you drop on the floor Playground Share equipment Display good sportsmanship - include others in activities Play in the safe areas Take turns with others Keep hands, feet, objects to self Enter building quietly Leave nature items on the ground Use the playground equipment correctly Wipe your feet before entering the building
+Respect Our School Cafeteria Clean your hands Keep your hands to your self Eat your own food Stay in your seat First 10 minutes of lunch are for eating Talk to the person beside you using inside voice Speak politely to cafeteria staff Walk/Stand silently in line Clean up after yourself (area, throw away trash, spills) Pick up anything you drop on the floor Playground Share equipment Display good sportsmanship - include others in activities Play in the safe areas Take turns with others Keep hands, feet, objects to self Enter building quietly Leave nature items on the ground Use the playground equipment correctly Wipe your feet before entering the building Hallways/Stairwells Watch where you are walking Walk/Hold on to stair rails Listen for directions Go straight to your destination Keep hands/feet/objects to yourself Respect others' personal space in line Silent wave When walking, stay to the right on the colored tile Keep hands/body off of the walls, flags, displays, and door frames Keep the halls clean Quietly greet adults with an inside voice (hello, bonjour, hola, etc.) Restrooms Use restrooms quickly and quietly Wash your hands Wait your turn Knock before entering Use restrooms quietly Keep restrooms clean One paper towel, one squirt of soap Flush after use Bus Place your bookbag on your lap and sit with your back against the seat Keep your belongings in your bookbag Follow the directions of the bus driver Stay alert to avoid delays at your stop Keep hands/feet/objects to yourself Be respectful towards others Stay in your seat with your feet on the floor Use an inside voice when speaking to the person next to you Follow the bus driver's instructions Take care of the bus property (seats and equipment) Remain orderly during arrival and dismissal Clean up after yourself

-Hallways/Stairwells Watch where you are walking Walk/Hold on to stair rails Listen for directions Go straight to your destination Keep hands/feet/objects to yourself Respect others' personal space in line Silent wave When walking, stay to the right on the colored tile Keep hands/body off of the walls, flags, displays, and door frames Keep the halls clean Quietly greet adults with an inside voice (hello, bonjour, hola, etc.) Restrooms Use restrooms quickly and quietly Wash your hands Wait your turn Knock before entering Use restrooms quietly Keep restrooms clean One paper towel, one squirt of soap Flush after use Bus Place your bookbag on your lap and sit with your back against the seat Keep your belongings in your bookbag Follow the directions of the bus driver Stay alert to avoid delays at your stop Keep hands/feet/objects to yourself Be respectful towards others Stay in your seat with your feet on the floor Use an inside voice when speaking to the person next to you Follow the bus driver's instructions Take care of the bus property (seats and equipment) Remain orderly during arrival and dismissal Clean up after yourself Arrivals and Dismissals Listen and follow directions from the staff member on duty Use good manners Keep up with your belongings Be on time Respect others' belongings Enter and leave quietly as you go to your designated area When walking, stay to the right on the colored tile Follow the traffic flow Take care of your belongings Clean up after yourself Keep hands/feet off of displays Show pride and care about your environment
+Arrivals and Dismissals Listen and follow directions from the Respect others' belongings Take care of your belongings staff member on duty Use good manners Enter and leave quietly as you go to your designated area Clean up after yourself Keep hands/feet off Keep up with your belongingsBe on time When walking, stay to the right on the colored tile Keep nands/reet off of displays Show pride and care about your Follow the traffic flow environment